phatchman/Altairtris/README.md

 ## Executable Files

-1. TETRIS.COM - CPM Version
+1. TETRIS.COM - CPM Version text version.
+Get this one if you are unsure and run it under CPM.
-2. TETRIS.HEX - Version to be loaded directly to the Altair.
-Does not rely on CPM
+2. TETRIS.HEX - Non-CPM version to be loaded directly to the Altair.
-3. TETRISB.COM - CPM Version, but uses the # character for every shape
+3. TETRISB.COM - CPM Version, but uses the # character for every shape.
-4. TETRISB.HEX - Non-CPM version that uses # character for every shape
+4. TETRISB.HEX - Non-CPM version that uses # character for every shape.
 5. TETRISDZ.COM - CPM Version for the Cromemco DAZZLER graphics card.
+6. TETRISDZ.HEX - Non-CPM Dazzler version.

 ## Build Options
 1. SET CPM = 1 to build for CPM